top of page

 The standard PPI for print is 300.
 We do accept lower resolutions, but keep in mind images may lose their quality and look pixelated.
 On small projects like a business card, you might get away with using lower quality images.
 However, enlarging that small image to an 18x24 poster will dramatically reduce the quality of the picture.

-The best way to determine if your image is presentable or not is to zoom in really close.
+The best way to determine if your image is satisfactory or not is to zoom in really close.

 If you can not make out the text or a face, then it’s going to print that poorly.